-Figure 5.2.3: End-to-end delay breakdown to components
+Figure 5.2-3: End-to-end delay breakdown to components

 For a smooth operation of the AR session, the phone must estimate the impact of the tethering link on the overall QoS requirements.
 This corresponds to the Dn,1 component in the example figure.
 The Media Session Hander on the phone is the best entity to perform such estimates, which it may do by: